 But here it is.
 And you’re upset.
 Simply because it hurts, right?

 Well, bear with me, and I’ll clarify.

-You see, I know that you love helping people.
-And I really wish there was some other (less direct) way to say it (I swear to god).
-But dammit, there’s isn’t any!
+Truth is, I know you love helping people.
+And I really wish there was some other way to say it (I swear to god), but dammit, there’s isn’t any!

-And to be honest with you, I was shit-scared that you might hate me for saying this, but I had to take it off of my chest anyway, for a simple, straightforward reason:
+And to be honest with you, I was shit-scared that you might hate me for saying this, but I had to take it off of my chest… for a simple, straightforward reason:

 I just couldn’t LIE to you (unlike so many others)!